 A Shareholder who has submitted a Form of Proxy may revoke it at any time prior to the exercise thereof.
-If a person who has given a proxy attends personally at the Meeting, such person may revoke the proxy and vote in person.
 In addition to revocation in any other manner permitted by law, a proxy may be revoked by instrument in writing executed by the Shareholder or his or her attorney authorized in writing or, if the Shareholder is a corporation, under its corporate seal or by an officer or attorney thereof duly authorized, and deposited at the Corporation's registered office at 600, 815 - 8th Avenue SW, Calgary, Alberta, T2P 3P2, or with Computershare, at any time prior to 4:30 p.m.
 (Calgary time) on the last business day preceding the day of the Meeting at which the proxy is to be used, or with the chairman of the Meeting on the day of the Meeting, and upon either of such deposits, the proxy is revoked.